shadowshotYT/food_ordering_react_native/README.md

 - Profile Page: Manage user settings and preferences.

 - Appwrite Integration: Handles backend database and file storage for food items.

+🤸 Quick Start
+Follow these steps to set up the project locally on your machine.

+Prerequisites

+Make sure you have the following installed on your machine:

+- Git
+- Node.js
+- npm (Node Package Manager)